SolardiaX/AWS-Serverless-VideoConverter/README.md

 The application uses several AWS resources, including Lambda functions, DynamoDB tables and SQS by default.
-These resources are defined in the `template.yaml` file in this project, your can as your wish.
+These resources are defined in the `template.yaml` file in this project, your can modify it as your wish.

 ## Develop